Your browser is out-of-date!

 September 27, 2017

 Tim Only was beaten down by a dangerous, dysfunctional childhood and overcame a suicide attempt to become senior class president and a member of the National Honor Society with dreams of becoming a lawyer.
-Marklyne Joachim is a first-generation college student with a passion for diversity and multicultural issues.
-The Children’s Home Society of Florida […]
+Marklyne Joachim is a first-generation college student.
+The Children’s Home Society of Florida (CHS) Foundation is helping both students achieve their […]

 Read More